 13) Google PageRank Test – Check Google PageRank for your website.
 A Google PageRank (PR) is a measure from 0 – 10 and is determined by a proprietary mathematical formula that counts every link to a website as a vote.
 In essence, your website is put up against every other website with similar content and keywords in a popularity contest.
 Therefore, your website needs to acquire backlinks from other websites that essentially give a vote of confidence to your site.
 With your website already cleaned up and shining with outstanding quality content and internal SEO methods (keywords, meta tags, etc.), you should have a strategy to get your website noticed by others.
 Important pages receive a higher PageRank and are more likely to appear at the top of the search results.

 14) Alexa Page Rank Test – Check Alexa Rank for your website.
 Alexa Rank measures the traffic rate of your domain and is determined by the web information company Alexa.
 This company ranks sites based on the amount of traffic (over three months) recorded from users with the Alexa Toolbar installed.
 The lower your rating on Alexa, the better.
-Meaning if you have a ranking under 100,000, then your website should be producing some good traffic.
+If you have a ranking under 1your website should produce some good traffic.
 The traffic rank depends on the popularity of your website (the number of users who visit your site and the number of pages from your site viewed by those users).
-HOW TO FIX Some best practices for increase your Alexa Page Rank are listed below:
+HOW TO FIX Some best practices for increasing your Alexa Page Rank are listed below:

 – The most important thing is the content: write useful and qualitative content